Probate and Estate Administration Information

-Probate is the process by which a decedent’s expenses and debts are paid, and his or her property, known as the “Estate,” passes to his or her legatees (people named in the Will to receive non-real estate assets) or devisees (people named in the Will to receive real estate assets) or heirs at law (closest living relatives as determined by statute).
+Probate is the process by which a decedent’s debts and expenses are paid, and their property, known as the “estate,” passes to their legatees (people named in the Will to receive non-real estate assets) or devisees (people named in the Will to receive real estate assets) or heirs at law (closest living relatives as determined by statute).

 How long does probate take to complete?

 The laws of the Commonwealth of Massachusetts entitle the decedent’s creditors to file claims against the estate for up to 12 months from the date of death.
 Thus, as a practical matter, the personal representative of the estate cannot distribute the estate assets until this statutory one-year period has lapsed.
 Under certain circumstances, partial distributions of the estate can be made in the interim.

 What property is subject to the probate process?